+44 (0)113 34 33602

-Book reviews for Bulletin of the History of Medicine, Business History Review, Canadian Journal of History, English Historical Review, European History Quarterly, Forum Italicum, German History, Isis, Medicina e storia, Renaissance Quarterly, Renaissance Studies, Social History of Medicine, Women's History Review.
+Book reviews for Bulletin of the History of Medicine, Business History Review, Canadian Journal of History, English Historical Review, European History Quarterly, Forum Italicum, German History, History, Isis, Medical History, Medicina e storia, Renaissance Quarterly, Renaissance Studies, Social History of Medicine, Women's History Review.

 Current PhD students

 Alexandra Anderson (2011-): 'Monarchy in print: French and English history 1688-1788'

 Giovanni Pozzetti (WRoCAH studentship network 'Cultures of Consumption in Early Modern Europe', 2014-): 'Diet, health and identity in early modern England and Italy: A comparative study of the application and understanding of Galenic principles'

 Giulia Zanon (Leeds Anniversary Research Scholarship, 2016-): 'Citizenship, scuole grandi and artistic patronage in early modern Venice'